mhdirkse/time-writer/README.md

 # Usage
 * Clone this project to your local PC.
 You need Java 8 and Maven before you can proceed.
 * Make a Google project and add a Cloud SQL database to it.
+Name it "users".
 Initialize your database using the `db/dbInit.sql` script.
-* Under `server/time-writer-with-db`, add a file `credentials.properties`.
-The
-contents should be like:
+* Under `time-writer-with-db`, add a file `credentials.properties`.
+The contents should be like:
 ```
 googleProject=<google project id>
+googleRegion=<region of Cloud SQL database>
 dbpassword=<root password of Cloud SQL database>
 ```
-* Probably you need to modify the connection URL in applicationp.properties to match your Google project.
+* You may need to modify the connection URL in applicationp.properties to match your Google project.
 * Build from the root directory of your checkout using `mvn clean install`.
 * Enter `server/time-writer-with-db`.
 Deploy using `mvn appengine:deploy`.